Category Archives: Medicare

 Meeting Scheduler

 Gone are the days of purchasing a Medicare policy and keeping it forever.
-The dynamic Medicare market in the Bay Area is fluid and constantly changing e.g. a new major Plan Closure.
+The dynamic Medicare market in the Bay Area is fluid and constantly changing.
 Utilize the experience and knowledge of a local, independent agent to make informed decisions about your Medicare options.
 There is no added cost to your policy for this service.
-Given the ever-changing nature of Medicare, you may need someone in your corner to help you navigate these complexities in the future.
+Given the ever-changing nature of Medicare, you may need someone in your corner to help you navigate Medicare changes in the future.

 Schedule your Free 15-minute Telephone Consult